ECBSU/genomics-scripts/Functional-annotation/KEGG_pathways/in-house_KEGG_annotation/README.md

 ## Info
 These are a collection of scripts that allow for assessing KEGG module completion and BRITE completion "in-house".
 It works by running EggNOG, parsing out the k-terms, and comparing them against customized KEGG databases.
 **If you want to run this pipeline on the OIST Deigo, go to the "Slurm_scripts" directory**
-## Performance:
-The complete script is relatively lightweight, taking the same resources as a regular EggNOG search.
-It can process roughly 4 megabases per hour, on the standard EggNOG database, using 32 threads.

 ## Comparability with KEGG
 EggNOG appears to give more results than blastKOALA (approx. 3% more K terms).
 On the other hand, EggNOG can miss k terms that are found by blastKOALA.
 In my tests,